 The module has two main objectives:

-The ultimate goal of the course is to develop your’ skills in analyzing strategic situations and formulatingstrategy.
-After the module you should be able to analyze the competitive situation facing a firm, identify potential sources of competitive advantage and disadvantage and gain an appreciation of international business environments.
-In these analyses, you will apply analytical techniques from strategy, finance, accounting, organizational theory, organizational behavior, marketing, economics and operations management.
+The ultimate goal of the course is to develop your skills in analysing strategic situations and formulating strategy.
+After the module, you should be able to analyse the competitive situation facing a firm, identify potential sources of competitive advantage and disadvantage and gain an appreciation of international business environments.
+In these analyses, you will apply analytical techniques from strategy, finance, accounting, organisational theory, organizational behaviour, marketing, economics and operations management.

-You will be able to recognize the problems the organization faces and develop and evaluatealternative courses of action available to the firm to solve those problems.
-Further, you will be able topersuasively communicate your analytical conclusions, both verbally and in writing.
+You will be able to recognize the problems the organisation faces and develop and evaluate alternative courses of action available to the firm to solve those problems.
+Further, you will be able to persuasively communicate your analytical conclusions, both verbally and in writing.
 You will develop the ability to view the corporation as a whole and to appreciate the responsibilities and margins of freedom of top executives.

-In completing this module you will gain awareness of the centrality of psychology, social psychology and organizational behavior in order to understanding effective (and ineffective) leadership in organizations.
-You will be able to understand human behavior in organizations via the disciplinary bases of psychology, sociology and anthropology in order to deepen the analysis of leadership processes and outcomes.
-You will also understand the core value of an understanding of psychological and social psychological principles of humanbehavior to a manager's ability and skills to achieve organizational goals via leading others.
-You will also develop cognitive, analytical and practical skills necessary to evaluate the strengths and weaknesses of theoretical, empirical, popular and experience based approaches to leadership.
+In completing this module you will gain awareness of the centrality of psychology, social psychology and organizational behaviour in order to understand effective (and ineffective) leadership in organizations.
+You will be able to understand human behaviour in organizations via the disciplinary bases of psychology, sociology and anthropology in order to deepen the analysis of leadership processes and outcomes.
+You will also understand the core value of an understanding of psychological and social psychological principles of human behaviour to a manager's ability and skills to achieve organizational goals by leading others.
+You will also develop cognitive, analytical and practical skills necessary to evaluate the strengths and weaknesses of theoretical, empirical, popular and experience-based approaches to leadership.